tquinlan1992/react-redux-toolkit/packages/docs/docs/introduction/getting-started.md

 ## Installation

-### Cloning Repo
+### New Project

-Currently the way to get going is to clone the react-redux-toolkit repository and run the following within it
+To get going with a new project, use the monorepo template repository [react-redux-toolkit-boilerplate](https://github.com/tquinlan1992/react-redux-toolkit-boilerplate) and run the following within it

 ```bash
 yarn install